 Well-timed nurturing #

 As well as onboarding Tours and following onboarding best practices, a well-rounded lifecycle messaging strategy is essential to increase and improve customer retention.
 Make use of automated email campaigns, website personalization, and social channels for an always-on approach which adapts to your users’ onboarding flows.
 If you know that certain users haven’t taken key sticky actions, then you can follow up with them and nudge them in the right direction.
+When the time comes, the user will be more than happy to convert to a premium plan.

-Communicating the benefits of paid #
+Communicating the benefits of a paid account #

 A happy freemium customer can stay that way forever.
 However, if you’re communicating the benefits of your paid tiers with them and not hiding them behind closed doors—users are more likely to interact with these paid features.